Professor of Music

 Schneiderman, Davis, and Don Meyer.
 “Pi Day.”
 Audio Collage for the Exquisite Corpse Film Festival.

 Novack, Carol, and Don Meyer.
 Little Red.
 Audio collage, read at the &Now Conference, Buffalo, NY, October 2009.

 Schneiderman, Davis, and Don Meyer.
 Memorials to Future Catastrophes.
 Audio Collage CD.
 Jaded Ibis Productions, 2008.
 Individual sound collages, originally published in several journals.

 Incidental Music for poetry and poems published in Mad Hatters’ Review, issues 7-12 (2006 to present).

 Novack, Carol, and Don Meyer.
 “A Without Q.” Notre Dame Review 23 (February 2007).

 Four Miniatures.
 Quintet for Oboe and Strings.
-To be premiered at the University of Colorado, Spring 2012.
+Premiered at the University of Colorado, Spring 2012.

 “Evening.”
 Choral composition.
 Premiered by the Lake Forest College Concert Choir, April 2011.

 Earthsea.
 Composition for piano and electronic music.
 Premiered at the East on Central Creative Encounter, October 12, 2009, Highland Park Art Center.

 Three Elegies.
 Set of three choral compositions set to texts by David Berman.
 “Grace” premiered by the Lake Forest College Chorus, 2008.